-The Firm holds investments in unconsolidated tax credit vehicles, which are limited partnerships and similar entities that own and operate affordable housing, energy, and other projects.
+The Firm holds investments in unconsolidated tax credit vehicles, which are limited partnerships and similar entities that own and operate affordable housing, alternative energy, and other projects.
 These entities are primarily considered VIEs.
 A third party is typically the general partner or managing member and has control over the significant activities of the tax credit vehicles, and accordingly the Firm does not consolidate tax credit vehicles.
 The Firm generally invests in these partnerships as a limited partner and earns a return primarily through the receipt of tax credits allocated to the projects.
-The maximum loss exposure, represented by equity investments and funding commitments, was \$35.1 billion and \$30.2 billion, of which \$14.7 billion and \$10.6 billion was unfunded at December 31, 2023 and 2022, respectively.
+The maximum loss exposure, represented by equity investments and funding commitments, was \$35.2 billion and \$35.1 billion, of which \$15.0 billion and \$14.7 billion was unfunded at December 31, 2024 and 2023, respectively.
 The Firm assesses each project and to reduce the risk of loss, may withhold varying amounts of its capital investment until the project qualifies for tax credits.
-Refer to Note 25 for further information on affordable housing tax credits and Note 28 for more information on off-balance sheet lending-related commitments.
+Refer to Note 28 for more information on off-balance sheet lending-related commitments.